Blog Home » Energy Efficiency » Reduce on-peak energy usage

 Behind air-conditioning units and pool pumps, the water heater is another big energy user.
 Need to do laundry or hop in the shower?
 Try to wait to use water that needs to be heated until off-peak hours kick in so that you don’t pay more to heat your water during on-peak hours.

 Cooking with an oven not only uses power, but it can add heat to your kitchen during already warm days.
-When planning dinner, think about using the slow cooker, instant pot or an outdoor grill instead.
+When planning dinner, think about using a slow cooker, Instant Pot or an outdoor grill instead.

 Want to get the family involved?
 Make a game out of saving energy — give the kids kudos for being energy-conscious.
 Things like turning off the lights and TVs when not in use can earn a reward.
 You could also add up your savings and treat the whole family to a pizza party.